zonemaster/zonemaster-backend/docs/API.md

 #### `"result"`

 An integer.
-The value could be equal to 1 if the registration is a success, or 0 if the SQL request failed.
+The value is equal to 1 if the registration is a success, or 0 if the SQL request failed.

 #### `"error"`
 >